rbertolusso/intubate/README.md

 if they intend to use only a subset of them.
 They only need to install the subset of packages they intend to use.

-Also, many packages may be in conflict if loaded simultaneously, and can even lead to a segmentation fault if they are loaded simultaneously (for example, kernlab functions fail when testing the whole examples provided with `intubate`, but not when testing kernlab only examples in a clean environment.
-I ignore which is/are the other(s) package(s) conflicting with it)
+Also, some packages may be in conflict if loaded simultaneously, leading to a segmentation fault (for example, kernlab functions fail when testing the whole examples provided with `intubate`, but not when testing kernlab only examples in a clean environment.
+I ignore which is/are the other(s) package(s) conflicting with it.
+The only thing I know is that has to have a name that is alphabetically ordered before kernlab.
+Pick your guess from the list of packages below)

+#### Interfaces "on demand", or by calling non-pipe-aware functions directly
 `intubate` *also* let's
 you **create your own interfaces** "on demand", **right now**, giving you full power of decision regarding which functions to interface.
 It *also*